Ghost in the Shell: Stand Alone Complex – First Assault Online

-Ghost in the Shell: Stand Alone Complex - First Assault Online (Korean: 공각기동대 온라인; 攻殻機動隊ONLINE), also known simply as First Assault, was a free-to-play online first-person shooter video game developed by South Korean developer Neople and published by Nexon.
-It was one of adaptations of the anime series Ghost in the Shell: Stand Alone Complex.
+Ghost in the Shell: Stand Alone Complex – First Assault Online (Korean: 공각기동대 온라인; 攻殻機動隊ONLINE), also known simply as First Assault, was a free-to-play online first-person shooter video game developed by Neople and published by Nexon.
+It was one of multiple adaptations of the anime series Ghost in the Shell: Stand Alone Complex.
+The game was discontinued in December 2017.

 Gameplay

-Ghost in the Shell: Stand Alone Complex - First Assault Online was based on the universe of Ghost in the Shell: Stand Alone Complex.
+Ghost in the Shell: Stand Alone Complex – First Assault Online was based on the universe of Ghost in the Shell: Stand Alone Complex.
 The game featured a cyborg customization feature which supported 5,000 different layouts.
 Players were able to share skills with nearby allies, allowing players to strategically support others, in addition to using thermoptic camouflage and power armor, and controlling various mecha.
 There were PvE and PvP modes.
 Attributes could be used to customise the player's character include power, which granted weapons, stealth (used for invisibility), detection (reconnaissance drones), and "support" which gave the ability to construct turrets.